retostauffer/python-colorspace/paper.md

 ## Chosing and constructing color palettes

-A key feature of _colorspace_ is ability to select, modify, and create effective color maps in the HCL color space.
+A key feature of _colorspace_ is the ability to select, modify, and create effective color maps in the HCL color space.
 As mentioned above, these are not fixed sets of colors but define trajectories trough the HCL space.
 When drawing 'any' number of colors from a palette, these trajectories are evaluated and (if